Probate Lawyer in Mission Viejo CA

-If you need assistance probating an estate, you should speak to a probate lawyer in Mission Viejo, CA. The probate process can be quite intimidating, so it’s wise to have someone knowledgeable and experienced on your side.
-A lawyer can guide you through the process and answer all of your questions.
+If you need assistance probating an estate, you should speak to a probate lawyer in Mission Viejo, CA. The probate process can be pretty intimidating, so it’s wise to have someone knowledgeable and experienced on your side.
+A lawyer can guide you through the process and answer all your questions.

 Common Myths About Probate

 Probate refers to the process in which a will is proved valid in court.
 Although the process has been around for quite some time, there are still many misconceptions.

 - Probate always takes years to complete.
 One of the main reasons people are put off by probate is because they assume it will take years to complete.
 However, probate usually doesn’t take multiple years to complete.
 How long the process takes will depend on several factors, such as the estate’s value and whether or not there are family disputes.
 If the estate is relatively simple and no one tries to challenge the will, probate can typically be completed within a year.

 - Probate will eat up all the estate assets.
 Some people also fear that there will be no assets left for heirs once the probate costs are paid.
 Fortunately, this isn’t true.
 While probate does cost money, it doesn’t cost nearly as much as people think.
 The costs are usually less than five percent of the entire estate.